protocol/research-website/content/groups/cryptoeconlab/_index.md

 ## Motivation & Description

-The lab’s genesis comes from a growing need for the ability to design and deploy large-scale economic systems, from token networks to the Metaverse.
+The lab’s genesis comes from a growing need to enable the design and deployment of large-scale economic systems, from token networks to the Metaverse.
 CryptoEconLab is designed to take ownership of the economic aspects of a technosocial system including design, specification, validation, deployment, and governance.

 ## Research Endeavors